maxgfr/package-checker.sh/docs/configuration.md

 - `format` (optional, string) — `"json"`, `"csv"`, `"purl"`, `"sarif"`, `"sbom-cyclonedx"`, or `"trivy-json"`; auto‑detected if omitted
 - `columns` (optional, string) — for CSV, column mapping such as `"name,versions"`

-**Note:** For built-in vulnerability feeds (GHSA and OSV), use the command-line flags `--default-source-ghsa`, `--default-source-osv`, or `--default-source` instead of adding them to the configuration file.
+**Note:** For built-in vulnerability feeds (GHSA and OSV), use the command-line flags `--default-source-ghsa`, `--default-source-osv`, or `--default-source-ghsa-osv` instead of adding them to the configuration file.
 This ensures automatic path detection across different environments (Homebrew, Docker, local clone).

 See [Data formats](./data-formats.md) for format details.